deriksson/Dendrogram/README.md

 3. Optionally, populate the database with some sample data.
 You may of course also use your own genealogical data.
 > `psql -U genealogist -d family_tree -h localhost -f src/sql/sample-data.sql`

 The program creates a DOT script, that represents the family tree as a directed graph.
-The AT&T Labs Graphviz package is then used to generate an image file from the script.
+The AT&T Labs [GraphViz](http://www.graphviz.org) package is then used to generate an image file from the script.
 The following command installs the Graphviz package on a Debian based Linux system:
 > `sudo apt-get install graphviz`

 Finally, you need to compile the Java application.